Elegant crested tinamou: Description

 The elegant-crested tinamou is a partridge-like shaped bird with rounded wings.
 The bird is an olive-brown color with the plumage being mainly black and white vermiculations.
 The bird has a long off-white stripe that starts above the eye and continues down the side of the neck.
 The beak is short, comes to a sharp upright point.
 The species legs and feet are short and strong, built for running.
 Both of those features have a whitish-grey coloring.
 The elegant-crested tinamou averages 39 to 41 cm (15–16 in) long.
 They can be found in flocks of about 5-10 birds, and are often detected by whistle calls.

 Habitat

 The elegant crested tinamou avoids tall and dense grasses and very thick stands of brush.
 Ideal environments include dry arid grasslands, open thicket, dry savanna, exposed hills with outlying patches of bushes, and cultivated farmlands.
 This bird is found in higher elevations(2,500 m (8,200 ft)) and found all the way down to sea level.
 They live throughout Argentina and Chile.
+In 1970, there was an attempted introduction of 89 birds near Benkelman, Nebraska, but it was unsuccessful.

-Diet and Foraging
+Diet and foraging

 While the elegant crested tinamou is classified as omnivorous, their diet varies depending on the season.
 During winter their diet consists of plant grain, fruits, leaves, and buds, However, in the summer they eat an abundant amount of insects that inhabit the area.
 When searching for food they cover large distances unless the food is plentiful, they will stay in that same area.